roryl23/droneOS/README.md

 droneOS logs in a very specific format to allow the base station to know the whole state of the system.
 This is useful for debugging the drone offline.
-Keep in mind that the debug logging only works when the drone is in WiFi range of the base station.
+Keep in mind that the debug logging only works when the drone is in WiFi range of the base station., in order to save on bandwidth constraints over radio.
-When outside

-Log levels are important.
-Here are the differences:
+Log levels are important, and divide two categories of emitted output:

-* Info: application output for human debugging
-* Debug: output for machine processing
+* Human readable:
+  * Error
+  * Info
+* Machine readable:
+  * Debug

 Logs can be filtered with [jq](https://jqlang.github.io/jq/download):